FannyPlantier/auriculotherapistWebsite/backlog.md

 - Describe and present auriculotherapy including some datas about it
 - Allow patients to find her (address with map, and contact form)

+Of course, the website should be responsive to the device it is viewed on.

 She neither needs nor wants to modify the website herself.

 One of the colors she wants for the site is a light blue-green (RGB : 184, 222, 217).